How Can My Child Self-Soothe And Become Self-Reliant

 Starting Slow and Spacing it Gradually

 Step 1: To make your kid develop the capacity to organize themselves and increase self-reliance, instead of expecting you to be with and entertain them constantly, you can play with them for about 15 to 20 minutes using their favorite toys.
-Once they are settled and appear to be focused on the task at hand and enjoying themselves, encourage them to keep playing while you indulge in your personal chore or activity (albeit a small one) in the same room.
+Once they are settled and appear to be focused on the task at hand and enjoying themselves, encourage them to keep playing while you indulge in your personal chore or activity per day (albeit a small one) in the same room.
 Visit our store to buy educational and sensory plays which help them to develop independent learning abilities and motor skills

 Step 2: After the initial foundation of spacing yourself is laid, try and check in with your kid every few minutes, to let them know that you are still there and reassure them.
-If you are folding clothes or dusting, give the child 2 or 3 handkerchiefs or a rag, so that they can copy you and pick up some essential skills (to use later in life) as well.
+If you are folding clothes or dusting, give the child 2 or 3 handkerchiefs or a rag, so that they can copy you and pick up some essential life skill as well.
 If they complain or throw a tantrum, try to redirect them, physically or verbally.
 However, make it absolutely clear to them that you will pick them up or help them and when you are free and not whenever they feel like it.

-Step 3: Initially, make sure that you do tasks which are less time consuming so that your child doesn’t feel abandoned or unloved.
+Step 3: Initially, make sure that you do tasks that are less consuming less period of time so that your child doesn’t feel abandoned or unloved.
 Also, immediately after you have finished the chore at hand, praise your child for being patient, cooperative and helping you and reward them by playing with them or giving them a small treat to eat.
 Such rewards go a long way in reinforcing the same behavior the next time.

 Teaching your Child to Self Soothe